 Donald Trump and Sleep Deprivation

-It appears that Donald Trump’s sleep habits have changed since his election four years ago.
+It appears that Donald Trump’s sleep habits have changed since his election five years ago.
 His sleeping hours seem to have progressively reduced since early in his presidency.
 It is well known that Donald Trump frequently uses Twitter, although it seems that his tweets after a late night have become angrier and his followers interact with his tweets less.
 Most of the timestamps for his use of Twitter (tweets and retweets) are late at night and early morning, and these can be used to assess when he sleeps and when he is awake.

 Facts Regarding Donald Trump’s Performance and Health

-The study above referred to the decline in President Trump’s recent performance.
+The study above referred to the decline in ex-president Trump’s recent performance.
 Sleep deprivation may, for example, be the cause of his angry tweets and emoticons he has used recently.
 Earlier in his term, they were predominantly happy.
 His Body Mass Index (BMI) is over 30, which defines him as being clinically obese.
 Also, he is yet to be declared free of the risk of transferring the coronavirus.
 Specialists have stated, however, that he is at risk of a heart attack within the next 3-5 years unless he changes his lifestyle shortly.

 What About Joe Biden?

-So far we have focused on Donald Trump, but what about Joe Biden?
+So far we have focused on ex-president Donald Trump, but what about President Joe Biden?
 According to his physician, Joe Biden suffers from several medical conditions including arrhythmia (irregular heartbeat), gastroesophageal reflux disease, seasonal allergies, and a gastric reflux condition.
 He also suffered two brain aneurysms in the late 1980s, but these did no lasting damage.
 He, therefore, has some good reasons not to sleep.
 Other than the above, Joe Biden has no specific issues, although there are some other factors in play where his health and sleep habits are concerned.

 Other factors which may affect his sleep is that he has never used any tobacco products.
 No cigarettes, no cigars, and no pipes.
-He does not drink alcohol, and, remarkably for his age, he works out for at least 5 days a week.
+He does not drink alcohol, and, remarkably for his age, he works out at least 5 days a week.
 There has been nothing significantly published regarding his sleep habits.
 This is surprising because sleep is an essential part of life, particularly for those who have such important jobs to do.

-However, given his age and other data involved in those with the types of illness he has gone through, Biden might be facing some sleep issues.
-The stress and fatigue involved in a presidential campaign may be impacting on his sleep routine or sleep habits not to mention the quality of sleep he gets.
+However, given his age and other data involved in those with the types of illness he has gone through, President Biden might be facing some sleep issues.
+The stress and fatigue involved in a presidential work may be impacting on his sleep routine or sleep habits not to mention the quality of sleep he gets.
 He has not been found to have any issues with his quality of sleep, but there is no evidence available to show that it is or is not.